federgraph/RiggVar-RG38/README.md

 This project includes documentation drawings.

-In *TFormDrawing* you can select a drawing from a list and manipulate the params of these drawing elements with the mouse wheel.
+In *TFormDrawing* you can select a drawing from a list and manipulate the parameters of the drawing elements with the mouse wheel.
 Every drawing element has a caption attached so that you know what the name of the element is.
 Captions of elements can be hidden and shown interactively.